Yamaha RM1x: Tone generator block

 The RM1x has a Yamaha AWM2 tone generator block, producing sound in response to sequenced events, the controller block, and from the MIDI IN connector.
 Up to 32 notes can be played simultaneously from 16 timbres selected from 654 voices and 46 drum kits.

 Each voice has an independent filter with cutoff, resonance, and envelope control.

 Controller block

 The unit's control surface consists of a backlit graphic LCD, many pushbuttons, potentiometers, and rotary encoders.
-The potentiometers are user-assignable and can control multiple MIDI parameters in realtime during recording or performance.
+The potentiometers are user-assignable and can control multiple MIDI parameters in real time during recording or performance.

-A two octave pushbutton keyboard may be played in real time or using during stepwise pattern recording.
-This keyboard does not generate MIDI velocity or aftertouch information but the AWM2 tone generator will respond to such information if delivered by one of the realtime knobs or an external MIDI controller.
+A two octave pushbutton keyboard may be played in real time or used during stepwise pattern recording.
+This keyboard does not generate MIDI velocity or after touch information but the AWM2 tone generator will respond to such information if delivered by one of the real time knobs or an external MIDI controller.

 Visual feedback comes from individual red and green LEDs, several red seven segment LEDs, and a 240×64 pixel LCD with green backlighting.

 The main sequencer CPU is a Renesas (formerly Hitachi) model 7014 SuperH-2 running at 28 MHz.
 Latest Main ROM Operating System version 1.13 is located in socket IC2 (42 pin dual-inline package DIP).